OU-Libraries/cdm-util-scripts/README.md

     printcdminfo -h

 should print its help information.
 The scripts are now available via their names in any directory through your command line as long as the virtual environment is active.
+You should be able to tell the environment is active because it will prepend its name to your prompt in parenthesis (`(env)`).
 You can deactivate the virtual environment to switch script access off:

     deactivate